carlgogo/exoimaging_challenge/pages/context.md

 Computer science and machine learning fields have a long tradition conducting data challenges and competitions.
 Repositories of benchmark (curated) datasets are an integral part of the field of machine learning.
 On the other hand, there are several frameworks for hosting and organizing data challenges, such as [Kaggle](www.kaggle.com).

- The goal of this challenge is not only to compare, in a fair and robust way, existing algorithms but to spark new collaborations/ideas, share knowledge, and ultimately to maximize the scientific return of existing and future near-infrared HCI instruments.
+ The goal of this challenge is not only to compare, in a fair and robust way, existing algorithms but to spark new collaborations/ideas, share knowledge, and ultimately to maximize the scientific return of existing and future near-infrared high-contrast imaging instruments.